eugabrielsilva/reactables-watcher/README.md

 # Reactables Watcher

-Reactables Watcher is an extension for **Google Chrome** that lets you inspect every property from all [Glowie Reactables](https://github.com/glowieframework/reactables) components used in a webpage.
+**Reactables Watcher** is a **Google Chrome** extension that lets you inspect every property of all [Glowie Reactables](https://github.com/glowieframework/reactables) components used on a webpage.

-The inspector panel updates property values whenever your component is refreshed.
+The inspector panel automatically updates property values whenever your component is refreshed.

 ### Features

-- Inspect component properties/models in real-time
+- Real-time inspection of component properties/models
-- Highlight component elements in the DOM
-- Quickly see components ids and names
+- Quickly view component IDs and names
 - Tree view of component data
+- Manually refresh component data

 ### How to use

-Open a webpage that uses Reactables, then click the extension icon in the browser menu.
-You can toggle the panel visibility by clicking the extension icon again.
-If you hover a component name, its element will be highlighted in the page (if visible).
-If you hover a component element in the DOM, its title will also be highlighted in the inspector panel.
+Open a webpage that uses Reactables, then open the DevTools console (press **F12**) and navigate to the **Reactables** tab.

 ### Demo

 <img src="https://i.imgur.com/rX7nvhK.png">

 ### Credits

 Developed by [Gabriel Silva](https://gabrielsilva.dev.br), inspired by [ng-inspector](https://github.com/rev087/ng-inspector).\
-Special thanks to [Pavlo Hrabovets](https://github.com/pgrabovets/json-view) for the json-view library.
+Special thanks to [Alexandre Bodelot](https://github.com/abodelot/jquery.json-viewer) for the JSON viewer library.